A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Testing and Validation

 \subsection{Sudden acceleration of a cylinder at large density contrast}

-A test that is often included in studies of momentum-conserving methods \cite{bussmann2002modeling,desjardins10,raessi12,le13,Vaudor:2017ip} and other methods designed to improve the stability of two-phase flow computations \cite{Fuster2013energy} is to initialize a droplet of very high density at velocity $\U_l(\X)=U_0 \E_x$ with the other lighter fluid at rest, so that $\U_g(\X)=0$.
-Surface tension and viscosity are not present as in the previous test, the only difference being the discontinuity of the initial velocity on the interface.
-The initial velocity condition amounts to a vortex sheet on the surface of the cylinder.
-After the first time step, the projection method (\ref{fotm}) adds a dipole potential flow so that $\U_g = U_0 \E_x + \tau \nabla p / \rho_g$ in the gas around the droplet, identical to the dipole flow around a solid object.
-However in addition to the dipole flow there could be small multipole components to the outer gas flow.
-There are three ways to estimate the perturbations created on the interface.
+A test that is often included in studies of momentum-conserving or mass-momentum-consistent methods \cite{bussmann2002modeling,desjardins10,raessi12,le13,Vaudor:2017ip,zuzio2020new} and other methods designed to improve the stability of two-phase flow computations \cite{Fuster2013energy} is to initialize a droplet of very high density at velocity $\U_l(\X)=U_0 \E$ with the other, lighter fluid, at rest, so that $\U_g(\X)=0$.
+Surface tension and viscosity are not present as in the previous test, the only difference being the discontinuity of the initial velocity on the interface, which amounts to a vortex sheet on the surface of the cylinder.
+After the first time step, the projection method (\ref{fotm}) adds a dipole potential flow so that $\U_g = \tau \nabla p / \rho_g$ in the gas around the droplet, identical to the dipole flow around a solid object and with a slightly different velocity $U$ of the droplet.
+Indeed, the dipole flow absorbs some of the initial momentum of the liquid in the gas, and results in a reduction from $U_0$ to $U$ of the droplet velocity during the first time step, similar to the momentum transfer after the traversal of the droplet by a shock wave.
+This velocity shift, which is estimated in \cite{marcotte2019density}, is small, of order $r=\rho_g/\rho_l$.
+There are at least three ways to explain the perturbations created on the interface.